cat394/HTML-Router/README.md

    When you access the link '/products/productA' and check the console, you will see "Product: productA" displayed.

    It might be puzzling why they are separated into two.
-Well, the reason is that when you update properties of any element using templateContent, it may not reflect in the cloned DOM, and to access and manipulate the actual DOM, you need to use cloneNode. templateContent represents the `<template>` we see in HTML, while cloneNode refers to the actual displayed content.
-In most cases, using cloneNode should suffice.
+Well, the reason is that when you update properties of any element using templateContent, it may not reflect in the cloned DOM, and to access and manipulate the actual DOM, you need to use clone. templateContent represents the `<template>` we see in HTML, while clone refers to the actual displayed content.
+In most cases, using clone should suffice.

    Now, let's update the hook to display the product title.